Cale Loughrey: Canadian Premier League

 In February 2023, he signed a contract with the HFX Wanderers of the Canadian Premier League.
 He was named to the CPL Team of the Week twice in the 2023 season.
 After the season, the club picked up his option for the 2024 season.
 He scored his first professional goal on July 18, 2024 against Valour FC.
 He departed the club after the 2024 season.

+Romania

 On January 27, 2025, Loughrey signed with Romanian Liga II club Corvinul Hunedoara.

+Scotland

-On August 2, 2025, he joined Scottish League One club Hamilton Academical, following a successful trial period; he signed an one-year amateur contract, due to the transfer embargo imposed to the club by the SPFL for repeatedly failing to settle their tax obligations.
+On August 2, 2025, he joined Scottish League One club Hamilton Academical, following a successful trial period; he signed a one-year amateur contract, due to the transfer embargo imposed to the club by the SPFL for repeatedly failing to settle their tax obligations.
 He made his debut for Hamilton later the same day, starting in a 2–0 league win over Montrose.

+On January 13, 2026, Loughrey signed an 18 month contract with Scottish Championship club Partick Thistle.
+On the same day, Loughrey made his Thistle debut and scored his first goal for the club in a Scottish Challenge Cup tie with Inverness Caledonian Thistle.